zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 This is a very big topic, so for drawcalls I would finish here.
 I highly suggest to use *RenderDoc* to see how a frame is composed.

-The thing to pay attention is that in real-time rendering objects are rendered one by one, and for the Unreal Engine renderer an object is a primitive component, not an actor.
-This means that when you have a blueprint with 5 static mesh components in it with a single material each, that will results in 5 draw calls (at least, it's actually 5 drawcalls for every pass the object is rendered into).
-Plus, if you have a single static mesh component with two materials assigned, then you'll have 2 drawcalls, one per material.
+Bear in mind that Unreal Engine renders one primitive component at a time: the render unit is not an actor, but a primitive component.
+This means that when you have an actor blueprint with 5 static mesh components in it with a single material each, that will results in 5 draw calls (at least, it's actually 5 drawcalls for every pass the primitive is rendered into).
+Plus, if you assign multiple materials to the single primitive component, you'll end up having a draw call per each material.

 From version 4.22, Unreal developed an automatic draw call merging system, but this works with some limitations (more [here](https://dq8iqaixvew1d.cloudfront.net/en-US/Programming/Rendering/MeshDrawingPipeline/index.html)).